top of page

 Dementia is grim.
 It's been grim since that day in October 2022 when the neurologist at the hospital in Israel told me I have Early-Stage Dementia.
 Since then there has been an ongoing string of grim events and signs of my ongoing decline.
 I've come to accept this.
 But an incredible thing happened.
 While I was in the waiting room at the hospital for the MRI scan that would reveal that I have this terrible condition, an event occurred that is so precious to me that later, when I was preparing my tombstone and deciding what I want on it, that I decided to put this event on it.
 Life brought me my tombstone at the same time I found out I would need it.
 The ever-present grimness of dementia has come with a present for me that I would not have imagined.
 In a sense it comes down to this: create your own tombstone and live your own life.

 Having a tombstone has brought me a very special feeling of calm, of acceptance, of relax, of complete.
-And what this tombstone is also doing: it is a guide for me for living whatever time I have left.
+And what this tombstone is also doing: it is a beacon for me for living the time I have left.

-Tombstone planning is part of The Alzheimer's Conversation
+Creating My Tombstone is part of The Alzheimer's Conversation